neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

-In this example we use the F16 image:
+In this example we are going to use the F16 image:

 ![f16]({{ site.baseurl }}/images/hns_f16.png)